mechtron/coreys-image-classifier/README.md

 ## Helm chart

-You can deploy to Kubernetes using the project's helm chart located in `helm/ml-engineer-project`.
+You can deploy to Kubernetes using the project's helm chart located in `helm/coreys-image-classifier`.

 ### First release

-    make helm_install
+    make helm_deps && make helm_upgrade_install

 ### Deploy a new release

-    make helm_upgrade
+    make helm_upgrade_install

 ### Delete a release